 Student elected to office shall show evidence of having earned the equivalent of at least 12 credit hours (excluding remedial and developmental hours) during the semester in which the election is held and earned a 2.50 cumulative grade point average.
 Students elected to the office of SGA President, SGA Vice President, Mr. Tennessee State University and Miss Tennessee State University shall show evidence of having earned the equivalent of at least 12 credit hours (excluding remedial and developmental hours) during the semester in which the election is held and earned a 2.80 cumulative grade point average.

-A student unable to meet the criteria shall not be certified to hold office and the next eligible runner-up shall be installed in the office or, if there is no qualified runner-up, a special election shall be held during the fall semester to fill thevacancy.
+A student unable to meet the criteria shall not be certified to hold office and the next eligible runner-up shall be installed in the office or, if there is no qualified runner up, an appointment must be made to that position, pursuant to Article I; Section 14.

 Section 8.
 This Constitution supersedes any and all policies and procedures of the Student Election Commission Constitution.

 Article IX Publication Board